Kingdread/Naseweis/WEISHEIT.md

 A list of valid choices.
 The user can select one of the given items, but they can not define their own.

+### `validate`

+A regex that is used to validate the input.
+Input that does not match the regex will be rejected.

 #### Examples

 ```yaml